fiberopticnow/fiberopticnow.github.io/_posts/2015-06-03-brainstorming.md

 <blockquote class="twitter-tweet" lang="en"><p lang="en" dir="ltr">Brainstorming ideas for a short film <a href="https://twitter.com/hashtag/filmmaking?src=hash">#filmmaking</a> <a href="https://twitter.com/hashtag/screenwriting?src=hash">#screenwriting</a>&#10;<a href="http://t.co/gd3q2nIn8L">http://t.co/gd3q2nIn8L</a> <a href="http://t.co/Dp8fizfU9t">pic.twitter.com/Dp8fizfU9t</a></p>&mdash; Darious J. Britt (@D4Darious) <a href="https://twitter.com/D4Darious/status/606113402776190977">June 3, 2015</a></blockquote> <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>
 <br>

-#How to interact in your brainstorming team
+#Brainstorming expecations for success

-Brainstorming in a team environment definitely has its challenges.
-It's important to ensure that all group members are engaged in the brainstorming process.
-However, it's equally important to create a warm and fun environment with your team.
+The purpose of a brainstorming sesion is to generate a large quantity of ideas.
+In order to do this, it's important to ensure that all group members are engaged in the brainstorming process.
+However, it's equally vital to create a warm and fun environment with your team.
 Here are some easy guidelines to ensure that your brainstorming team works effectively together:

 <ol>
 	<li> Draw or write out your ideas fast.
 Get the ideas out of your head as quickly as possible. </li>